-Visit our small museum packed full of some real locomotive treasures
+Visit our registered museum packed full of some real locomotive treasures

 Donate to our appeal

 All the steam locomotives at Foxfield worked in industry and many have North Staffordshire connections.
 The oldest is Bellerophon which was built in 1874, and the newest, Wimblebury, is from 1956.
 Amongst our Diesel locomotives is D-Day Veteran WD820.